a4my/spaceship-dealer-website/README.md

 This repository contains the files of one of my silly projects: A spaceship dealer website! 😁 This project is supposed to be a fictional website for a space ship dealer set in the year 2122.

 This project has parts that are mainly hard-coded and you cannot add item in your cart and proceed with payment.
-This is more of an HTML / CSS type of project.
+This is more of a HTML / CSS type of project.

 ## Demo 🖥 [live preview](https://a4my.github.io/spaceship-dealer-website/)